-You can use this container for rests of meat, fish, bread, fruit, vegetables, nuts, egg shells, tea bags, napkins, etc. Don’t use this container to deposit animal feces, diapers, hair, fur or what you gather when vacuuming/sweeping.
+You can use this container for rests of meat, fish, bread, fruit, vegetables, nuts, eggshells, tea bags, napkins, etc. Don’t use this container to deposit animal feces, diapers, hair, fur or what you gather when vacuuming/sweeping.
 That sort of trash should be deposited in grey containers.

 The gray containers should be used for regular trash, anything that can’t be recycled.

-If you are looking to get rid of some items of clothing, you can contact Roba Amiga, a social project that reuses clothes that are in good conditions.
+If you are looking to get rid of some items of clothing, you can contact Roba Amiga, a social project that reuses clothes that are in good condition.
 Roba Amiga accepts any type of clothing, shoes, purses and other accessories.

 The city offers a free deceased animal pick up service, guaranteeing those who contact them that the remains of the animals will be treated with dignity and respect.

-Barcelona offers a free furniture pick up service that happens once a week.
-Each street has a specific day in which the trucks by come for the furniture, which should be left on the street in front of your house between 8 pm and 10 pm.
+Barcelona offers free furniture pick up service that happens once a week.
+Each street has a specific day in which the trucks come for the furniture, which should be left on the street in front of your house between 8 pm and 10 pm.

 The service does not pick up bathroom items such as toilets.
 To know which day the truck will be on your street, click here.
-The city also offers pick up services for bags containing debris, fiber cement with asbestos and large plant remains.
+The city also offers to pick up services for bags containing debris, fiber cement with asbestos and large plant remains.